valkosch/securiteam.blog/content/posts/prog/lokalitas_tudatos.en.md

     d[i] = a[i] + b[i];
 ```

 The above is a simple C code example.
-Now, let's calculate the cache miss ratio, which is how often we need to access slow memory because the data is not in the cache.
+Now, let's calculate the cache miss ratio, which will tell how often do we need to access the slow memory because the data is not in the cache.
 Let's assume the following for simplicity:

 * N is arbitrarily large
 * The cache block size is 64 bytes